 Personalized.
 Professional.
 Proven.

 If you have a dysplastic nevi, better known as an atypical mole, the board-certified dermatologists at Cumberland Skin are experienced in examining, diagnosing, and removing moles.
-Learn more about dysplastic nevi below, and contact our state-of-the-art clinics in Tennessee if you have any additional questions or concerns.
+Learn more about dysplastic nevi below and contact us in Tennessee if you have any additional questions or concerns.

 WHAT are Dysplastic Nevi?